paleohayduke/TrafficSimProject/README.md

 TODO:

--initialize numLanes in Nd from mapreader.
-Update NdBuilder and FileBuilder to reflect

 -add radioboxes to NodeInfoFrame to set an entire road's number of lanes. (req 5b)

 -4 lane roads and visual road in correct lane offset.
 Lanes determined between